 Prime Day success over the years

-Belgium participated (bringing the total number of countries taking part to 10), sales worldwide were 60% higher than those in 2015, and third-party sellers offering deals nearly tripled their orders (year-over-year).
+The following year, in 2016, Prime Day grew.
+Belgium participated (bringing the total number of participating countries to 10), sales worldwide were 60% higher than in 2015, and 3P sellers offering deals nearly tripled their orders year-over-year.

 Prime members worldwide bought over 100 million products, SMEs (small and medium-sized enterprises) earned over $1.5 billion in revenue, and it was Amazon’s largest day-and-a-half of sales globally.